The Dirty Secret of SSDs: Embodied Carbon: Strategies to Reduce Storage CO2e

 \subsubsection{Intelligent Data Placement: SLC versus MLC}

-The endurance of a flash device depends on whether the device uses single-level cells (SLC) or multi-level cells (MLC)~\cite{hybridssd}.
-MLCs store 2+ bits in each cell and thereby increase the information capacity of flash~\cite{mlccharacterization}.
-However, writing an MLC cell is an iterative process.
-Thus, the endurance of MLC is significantly lower than SLC.
-This affects the lifetime and the density of flash devices.
-Going into the future, one can rethink how user data can be distributed across systems that have SLC and MLC flash devices to maximize their effective lifetime.
-Moreover, techniques such as Zoned Namespaces (ZNS), designed to improve performance isolation, can be tuned to improve SSDs' lifetime and sustainability.
+The endurance of a flash device hinges on whether it utilizes single-level cells (SLC) or multi-level cells (MLC)\cite{hybridssd}.
+MLCs store multiple bits within each cell, augmenting storage capacity\cite{mlccharacterization}.
+However, MLC cell writes are inherently more taxing and diminish endurance significantly compared to SLCs.
+This disparity directly impacts flash device longevity and density.
+Looking ahead, reconsidering the distribution of user data within systems featuring both SLC and MLC flash devices can optimize their effective lifespans.
+Techniques like Zoned Namespaces (ZNS), tailored for performance isolation, can be fine-tuned to amplify SSD longevity and sustainability.